 “A novel must be exceptionally good to live as long as the average cat.”
 This aphorism is widely attributed to Philip Stanhope, the Fourth Earl of Chesterfield.
 Lord Chesterfield lived through the period of English literary history when novels were just becoming popular, and there was already a sense that all forms of media were ephemeral.
-This was the age of Robinson Crusoe and Gulliver’s Travels, two novels that are still read today, but also of Love in Excess and Hermsprong, two that have largely been forgotten.
 What did Chesterfield have in mind?
 How long do cats live, on average?

-When answering “How long do cats live,” all the research we’ve done overwhelmingly suggests that indoor cats live nearly three times as long as outdoor cats.
+When it comes to the question “How long do cats live?” all the research we’ve done overwhelmingly suggests that indoor cats live nearly three times as long as outdoor cats.
 How long do cats live if they’re indoor cats?
 Indoor cats are typically sterilized, vaccinated and removed from the stresses, risks and dangers of the outside world.
 They are fed regularly and have easy access to water that is fresh and clean.

 They require more attention, more distractions, and must be encouraged to get sufficient exercise to avoid obesity.
 Fortunately, attentive cat owners provide all of those things.
 The numbers varied widely among all the sites we visited, ranging from 14 to 20 years.
 Based on the numbers we chronicled, the average lifespan of an indoor cat is 16.875 years.